luckinet/ontologics/README.md

-# vocabulogics
+# ontologics
-Handle vocabularies and ontologies
+Code-logics to handle ontologies